Duke vs. Virginia odds, prediction: 2026 college basketball picks for February 28 from proven model

 The top two teams in the ACC meet when the 11th-ranked Virginia Cavaliers clash with the top-ranked Duke Blue Devils on Saturday.
 Virginia is coming off a 90-61 win over North Carolina State on Tuesday, while Duke crushed Notre Dame 100-56 that same night.
 The Cavaliers (25-3, 13-2 ACC), who have won nine consecutive games, are 8-1 on the road this season.
 The Blue Devils (26-2, 14-1 ACC), who have won five in a row, are 13-0 on their home court.

 Tipoff from Cameron Indoor Stadium in Durham, N.C., is set for noon ET.
-Duke leads the all-time series 126-54, including a 55-10 edge at Cameron.
-Duke is a 10.5-point favorite in the latest Virginia vs. Duke odds from DraftKings Sportsbook, while the over/under for total points scored is 139.5.
+Duke is a 10.5-point favorite in the latest Virginia vs. Duke odds from DraftKings Sportsbook, while the over/under for total points scored is 141.5.
 Before making any Duke vs. Virginia picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times and it entered Week 17 on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 20-11 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.